Membership and Account Agreement

 b.
 Control of Joint Accounts.
 Any owner is authorized and deemed to act for any other owner(s) and may instruct us regarding transactions and other account matters.
 Each owner guarantees the signature or authenticated request of any other owner(s).
 Any owner may withdraw or transfer funds, pledge to us all or any part of the shares, or stop payment on items without the consent of the other owner(s).
 We have no duty to notify any owner(s) about any transaction.
 We reserve the right to require written consent of all owners for any change to or termination of an account.
 If we receive written notice of a dispute between owners or inconsistent instructions from them, we may suspend or terminate the account and require a court order or written consent from all owners in order to act.

 c.
 Joint Account Owner Liability.
-If an item deposited in a joint account is returned unpaid, a joint account is overdrawn, or if we do not receive final payment on a transaction, the owners, jointly and severally, are liable to us for the amount of the returned item, overdraft, or unpaid amount and any charges, regardless of who initiated or benefited from the transaction.
+If an item deposited in a joint account is returned unpaid, a joint account is overdrawn, or if we do not receive final payment on a transaction, the owners, jointly and severally, are liable to us for any returned item, overdraft, or unpaid amount and any related fees and charges, regardless of who initiated or benefited from the transaction.
 If any account owner is indebted to us, we may enforce our rights against any account of the indebted owner, including all funds in the joint account, regardless of who contributed the funds.

 4. Beneficiary Account Designations